cs1302uga/cs1302-tutorials/varargs/varargs.md

 1. the `printlns` method can _still_ be called with a `String[]` parameter.

-**Try it!** The lines of code that would not work earlier should all work with the varargs declation for `args`.
+**Try it!** Modify the supplied [`Helper`](src/cs1302/util/Helper) class to make its `printlns` method accept a variable number of trailing `String` arguments.
+The lines of code that would not work earlier should all work after you've changed the `args` parameter to have a varargs declaration.

 ## Technical Details